slazav/he3vmcw/Readme.md

 #### Solver:

-* `start` -- (Re)start the solver.
+* `start` -- (Re)start the solver using a uniform mesh with number of points specified by `npts` command.
 If solver was running, use its data as initial conditions.

 * `stop` -- Stop the solver, save its data as initial conditions.